Master's Programs

 Program Requirements

 The MPH program requires students to complete 45 credit hours as detailed in the Healthcare Management MPH degree planner.
-Most students complete the MPH program in 24-33 months.
-All students are eligible to elect to complete one or more graduate certificates in addition to required coursework.
+The program can be completed in as few as 20 months.
+Students are eligible to elect one or more graduate certificates to complete in addition to required coursework.

 For more information about academic requirements at UTHealth Houston School of Public Health, reference the academic catalog.